Dominic Burns: Career

-As a director Burns attempted to direct the world's first single continuous-shot horror movie CUT.
+Dominic Burns is an English film director, screenwriter, producer and actor.
+Burns was launched as a director/producer by delivering the world's first single continuous-shot horror movie Cut.
 This was the first film that Burns directed, wrote, produced and acted in.
-CUT started Burns's fascination with the "Long Shot" which has become a style uses in most of his films.
-Letterboxhd said of the film "the storyline moves along at a sluggishly slow pace and the characters are pretty dull".
+Cut started Burns' fascination with the “oner” which has become a style he uses in most of his films.